stancillous/alx-low_level_programming/0x14-bit_manipulation/README.md

 << left shift<br>
 >> right shift <br>

-Bitwise operations: You can use bitwise operators to set, clear, or toggle individual bits of a variable<br>
+Bitwise operations: You can use bitwise operators to set, clear, or toggle individual bits of a variable(check use of masks)<br>
 </h5>